Animals

 VulnerableNATURAL HABITAT

-The Humboldt Penguin lives near rocky mainland shores in the Humboldt Current of Pacific coast Chile and Peru.DIET
+The Humboldt penguin lives near rocky shores in the Humboldt Current of Pacific coast Chile and Peru.DIET

-IN THE ZOO – Mackerel, smelt and capelinFASCINATING FACTS
+IN THE ZOO – Trout, herring, smelt, and capelinFASCINATING FACTS

-• Swim up to 17 miles per hour
+• These underwater "flyers" swim up to 17 miles per hour.

-• Lose and replace all feathers once a year in a process called molting
+• Penguins lose and replace all feathers once a year in a process called molting.

-• Each of the Zoo's penguins eat 2 pounds of fish per day -
+• On average, each of the Zoo's penguins eat two pounds of fish per day. -

 Indian Blue Peafowl